-I love Italian food, and not just because I’m Italian!
-This recipe for Simple Spinach and Ricotta Gnocchi is a little different than some of the more traditional Italian dishes you may enjoy, but there’s always room to add something new to the mix.
-Enjoy these as a main dish, or even as an appetizer.
+Simple Spinach and Ricotta Gnocchi is a little different than some of the more traditional Italian dishes you may enjoy, but there’s always room to add something new to the mix.
+This recipe is ideal as a main dish, or even as an appetizer.

 I made this recipe for Simple Spinach and Ricotta Gnocchi many years ago and really liked it, but I never made it again.
 I’m not sure why, because it’s really good!